 They’ve also got all kinds of classic gas station memorabilia:

 4341 Canyon Drive, Amarillo, Texas.
-It’s hidden behind the main building, but someone inside can also help point you in the right direction.
+It’s hidden behind the main building, but someone inside can help point you in the right direction.